 Tumor suppressor miRNAs in CRCLM

-Tumor suppressor miRNAs function as by targeting genes with oncogenic activity.
+Tumor suppressor miRNAs function by targeting genes with oncogenic activity.
 Inactivation or downregulation of tumor suppressor miRNAs was widely reported in many types of cancers including CRC.
 Bmi1 plays an essential role in Fas-signaling induced stem cell properties in CRC specimens.
 It was shown that Fas ligand treatment promoted Bmi1 expression by inhibiting miR-200c, a tumor suppressor miRNA .
-Li et al discovered that forced expression of miR-26a and miR-26b not only modulates migratory behavior of CRC cells but also inhibits FUT4 expression in CRC cells, resulting in tumor progression.
-Laudato et al found that miR-30e-5p inhibits CRCLM by targeting both ITG6 and TGF-B1 directly.
+Li et al. discovered that forced expression of miR-26a and miR-26b not only modulates migratory behavior of CRC cells but also inhibits FUT4 expression in CRC cells, resulting in tumor progression.
+Laudato et al. found that miR-30e-5p inhibits CRCLM by directly targeting both ITG6 and TGF-B1.
 Another study showed that there are 939 human miRNAs related to CRCLM.
-Among them, miR-125, miR-127, miR-145, miR-194 and miR-199a-30, as tumor suppressors, could serve as biomarkers for early diagnosis of CRCLM .
+Among them, miR-125, miR-127, miR-145, miR-194 and miR-199a-30 act as tumor suppressors and could serve as biomarkers for early diagnosis of CRCLM .
 Two other recent studies demonstrated that miR-15b inhibits CRCLM by regulating MTSS1 and Klotho , while miRNA-30a-5p (miR-30a) regulates cell motility and EMT by directly targeting oncogenic protein TM4SF1 in CRCLM .
 Downregulation of tumor suppressor miRNAs may lead to CRCLM and detection of these miRNAs may help manage the progression of CRCLM.

 miRNA biomarkers CRCLM